Message Archive Pipeline Component

 How to use it

-Like all previous, to use the pipeline component, I recommend you to create a generic or several generic pipelines that can be reused by all your applications and add the Message Archive Pipeline Component in the stage you desire.
+Like all previous ones, to use the pipeline component, I recommend that you to create a generic or several generic pipelines that can be reused by all your applications and add the Message Archive Pipeline Component in the stage you desire.
 The component can be used in a stage of the receive and send pipelines.

 Download